rnataoliveira/resume/readme-en.md

 ### **Templatator**

 This project was based on the needs of the company to manage the templates, which are the content views of the site [Minha Vida](https://minhavida.com.br/), where it is possible to add, remove, change and even duplicate a template, in addition to allowing the creation of more elaborate as well as sponsored templates.
-We build this using technologies such as node for the construction of a user API, which allows to manage the logins with Google, besides .Net, language in which the API of templates is made and, the front- end in which I could be Lead, was built on React (ES6), based on a Redux architecture.
+We built this using technologies such as node for the construction of a user API, which allows to manage the logins with Google, besides .Net, language in which the API of templates is made and, the front- end in which I could be Lead, was built on React (ES6), based on a Redux architecture.

 ## **[Crodity](https://www.crodity.com/)**